thma/generic-persistence/README.md

 - Handling of database migrations
 - Handling of database schemas
 - Handling of database connections and sessions
+- Handling of prepared statements
 - Handling auto-incrementing primary keys
 - Caching
 - ...

-So as of now it's just about the bare minimum to get some data into a database and to get it back out again.
+So as of now it's just about the bare minimum to get some data into a database and to get it back out again by using Generics and Reflection.

 The main *design goal* is to minimize the *boilerplate* code required.
 Ideally I would like to achieve the following: